Mathieu-Desrochers/Learning-DotNet7/README.md

         return "This hello was counted.";
     });

-Run the following commands once the program is running.
+Run the following command once the program is running.

     > dotnet counters monitor --name Learning-DotNet7 --counters learning-dotnet7